PerrySelensol/PerrySelensol.github.io/docs/events/full.md

 - A *string* `render_mode` that is the rendering mode of the item.

-- A *vector* `pos` that is position transformation applied to the item.
+- A *vector3* `pos` that is position transformation applied to the item.

-- A *vector* `rot` that is rotation transformation applied to the item.
+- A *vector3* `rot` that is rotation transformation applied to the item.

 - A *vector* `scale` that is scale transformation applied to the item.